Dumboiroy/tp/docs/UserGuide.md

 ```
 X persons listed!
 ```
-The address book lists all contacts that fits the specified constraints.
+where HeartLink listed out all contacts that fits the specified constraints.

+The image below shows how it should look like when you execute the command: `find stable`

 ![img.png](images/UI/FindPerson.png)